nklpawar/unauthorized-tor-usage-investigation/README.md

 Initial analysis focused on identifying TOR-related file activity.

 Evidence shows that a user (`nick`) downloaded a TOR installer and multiple TOR-related files were written to disk.
-A file named `tor-shopping-list.txt` was also created and later deleted.
+A file named `tor-shopping-list.txt` was also created.

 Activity began around `2026-03-24T00:47:34.1097084Z`, which was used as the starting point for further investigation.